SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/office-ui-fabric-integration.md

 ***Understanding this approach and its shortcomings***

 - Components in your web part are locked to a version of Fabric React you used when you built the web part.
 They will not automatically evolve with the surrounding page.
 You will need to manually update your web part to adapt to newer versions of Fabric React.
-- The page may be less performant as it may load more css, but it will be reliable.
+- The page may be less performant as it may load more CSS, but it will be reliable.
 - The static linking bloats up your web part bundle, but dynamic linking is too fragile with future updates introduced in SharePoint Online.
 Static linking is the only approach that is officially supported when Office UI Fabric React is being used in the SharePoint Framework solutions.

 ### Currently unsupported features